About me

 Internship

-PUBLICATIONS AND PROFESSIONAL ACHIEVEMENTS
+PUBLICATIONS & PROFESSIONAL ACHIEVEMENTS

-Journal Publications:
+Publications:

 Lavelle-Hill, R., Smith, G., Mazumder, A., Landman, T., Goulding, J. (2021) Machine learning methods for “wicked” problems: exploring the complex drivers of modern slavery.
 Nature Humanities and Social Science Communications 8, 274.

 Data for Policy 2020, London (virtual).
-"Using machine learning methods to better understand the complexities of modern slavery"
+"Using Machine Learning Methods to Better Understand the Complexities of Modern Slavery."

 UCL LIDo PhD Programme, London 2020.
 "Big Data Psychology"